zlatkok/swos-port/docs/ida2asm.md

 is reflected in a specially constructed tokenizer (see next section), minimization of heap allocations, cache-friendly structures and multi-threaded parser.

-The end result was stunning: ~30ms on average to process `swos.asm` on an i7-7700K :)
+The end result was stunning: ~30ms on average to process 250k lines `swos.asm` on an i7-7700K :)

 Many lessons were learned along the way.
 Importance of measuring can not be overstated.
 Low performance of `std::unordered_map` and `std::isspace()` was surprising but undeniable.